random-logic/MBot-Revisited/README.md

 # MBot-Revisited
-Minecraft bot that uses Mineflayer
+- Minecraft bot that uses Mineflayer
+- Written in Javascript, most HTML is from auto generated docs

 ## Install
 1. Get Nodejs version 18.12.1 and npm version 8.19.2